altruisticDataAnalysis/lifeHacks/hammock.md

 Add bright zing-it line to zippers for easy pulls on warbler,

+## Suspenseion

+### Tree Straps x 2

+Wrap flat and tie with rubber bands.

+## Marlinspike Hitch Toggle

+Marlinspike hitch is tied by looping tree strap, displace loop across leading strand.
+Pull leading strand through loop, insert toggle, tighten.
+Hang whoopie sling on knot, not toggle.

 ### Figure-8 lashing for whoopie sling

 It may also be useful to have an extra set of tree straps for boulder anchoring or big trees.

-### Tree Straps x 2

-Wrap flat and tie with rubber bands.

 ### Drip line